-Witness the passion and drama of Thailand's national sport amidst crowds of onlookers whose cheers blend with the strains of high-pitched Javanese clarinets, drums and finger cymbals that accompany the fights from beginning to end.
-For tourists in the Patong Beach area, nightly displays of Thai Boxing are carried out in specially built stadiums on Soi Sai Namyen.
+You can enjoy the passion and drama of Thailand's national sport amid crowds of onlookers, whose cheers blend with the strains of high-pitched Javanese clarinets, drums and finger cymbals that accompany the fights from beginning to end.

 History of Muay Thai

-The training of a Thai boxer and particularly the relationship between the boxer and teacher is highly ritualized.
-As the boxers enter the ring, they perform a special pre-fight dance known as the 'ram muay'.
-During the dance, the fighters wear a headband given by their trainer.
+In Muay Thai, the training of a Thai boxer, as well as the relationship between boxer and teacher, is highly ritualised.
+When the boxers enter the ring, they perform a special pre-fight dance known as the ram muay.

-It is a sacred talisman earned after many years of dedication to the art.
-The dance starts with 'wai khru' -- each boxer kneeling and bowing three times, a show of respect to his teacher.
-With the ceremonies complete, the fight begins.
+The fighters wear a headband given by their trainer during the dance, It's a sacred talisman earned after many years of dedication to the art.
+The dance starts with wai khru – each boxer kneeling and bowing 3 times to show respect to his teacher.
+The fight begins only after the ceremonies are completed.

-Each fight consists of five rounds of three minutes each.
+Each Muay Thai fight has 5 rounds of 3 minutes each.
 Accompanying the fight is music stimulated by action in the ring, rising and falling as the boxers battle it out.
 All surfaces of the body are considered fair targets, and any part of the body except the head may be used to strike an opponent.

 Common blows include high kicks to the neck, elbow thrusts to the face and head, knee hooks to the ribs, and low crescent kicks to the calf.
 A contestant may even grasp an opponent's head between his hands and pull it down to meet an upward knee thrust.

-Punching is considered the weakest of all blows and kicking merely a way to ‘soften up' one's opponent; most matches end with a knee or elbow strike.
+Punching is considered the weakest of all blows and kicking merely a way to ‘soften up' one's opponent.
+Most Muay Thai matches end with a knee or elbow strike.